SankeyMATIC Gallery: A Monthly Budget

 Walking through one diagram, from concept to completion

-In July 2013, there were numerous stories across many media about a proposed “Sample Monthly Budget” put together by McDonald's and Visa.
-The sample budget (in its revised edition, which includes a line item for Heating) is shown below.
+In 2013, there were numerous stories across the media about a proposed “Sample Monthly Budget” put together by McDonald's and Visa.
+The sample budget is shown here:

-The original source website has been taken down, but here are some sample stories which survive in Spring 2014:
+The original source website has been taken down, but here are some sample stories which survive in 2023:

 - Forbes: “Why McDonald's Employee Budget Has Everyone Up In Arms”